uds/game-maker/README.md

 Create a thin floor plate with size 20 on 20.
 Create 50 balls with different color each, floating over the floor at random positions and heights.
 Set gravity of Jupiter.

+---

+create two balls.
+create thin bar connecting positions of these balls.

+---

+Draw floor of size 30.
+Draw labyrinth of 10 walls on the floor.
+Put a green ball on the floor, at the start of the labyrinth.